richardstartin/richardstartin.github.io/_posts/2020-01-03-maximum-likelihood-estimation.md

 Maximising it means computing the partial derivative for each parameter, and intersecting the zero roots of the derivatives.
 In practice, this is too difficult to do for two reasons:

-1. Computing the partial derivative might be difficult or even analytically impossible; it depends on the probability density function.
+1. Computing the partial derivative might be difficult or even analytically impossible depending on the probability density function.
 2. Computing the partial derivative often _is_ analytically impossible, so it is done numerically.
 The product of many small numbers is very small and there is a risk of underflow.

 For these reasons, along with the fact that many standard distributions have exponential terms, the natural logarithm of the likelihood function is maximised.